 Emily Claypool: Thanks so much.
 That’s great.
 I feel like we’ve covered the role of a product marketer, how they do their job, and then how they measure their job.
 People on the webinar may be thinking when do I hire a product marketer?
 Are there some things that they need to keep in mind when they’re thinking about hiring a product marketer?

 Travis Dailey: Yeah, I’ll take that one.
 So as with most things, it really depends.
 There’s no right answer.
 Some ways to think through this are what are some jobs that you want to take off your plate and delegate to the rest of the team?
 You will look at which ones get a significant amount of ROI if you take it and give it to someone else on your team.
 A strategy that we’ve seen many founders have success with first is they delegate a product designer.
-Second is to a product marketer or a general marketer, and then third would be the product owner.
+The second is to a product marketer or a general marketer, and the third would be the product owner.
 What we have seen is it’s best for a founder to have the last bit of delegation for the product.
 They should own that product as long as possible—and until it’s actually a big blockchain or a big pain point for the rest of their team, and it’s prohibiting their product from improving.

-Shegun Otulana: The reason why it’s very important for the founder to own the product for a long time is because it brings you closest to the customer experience in a way that the other functions don’t.
+Shegun Otulana: The reason why it’s very important for the founder to own the product for a long time is that it brings you closest to the customer experience in a way that the other functions don’t.
 As the product owner, you experienced the product, but you also experienced your customer’s interaction with that product.
-And those two things are really important because that’s when you hear how your customers talk about your product, how they talk about their own problems, and find what messaging will be necessary for you to pass down to the product marketer—what the product designer should actually work on, what is the priority.
+And those two things are really important because that’s when you hear how your customers talk about your product, how they talk about their own problems and find what messaging will be necessary for you to pass down to the product marketer—what the product designer should actually work on, what is the priority.